adelando/pi-hole-stats/README.md

 # Pi-hole Statistics for Home Assistant

 A custom Home Assistant integration that pulls detailed system and network statistics from your Pi-hole installation.
-Compatible with both Pi-hole v5 (Legacy API) and Pi-hole v6 (REST API).
+Compatible with Pi-hole running on v6.

 ## 🚀 Features
 - 📊 **Real-time Stats**: Track query volume and blocking performance.